Fetal Seizures During Pregnancy

 What would happen if I had a seizure while pregnant?

-Many pregnant women who experience seizures have a healthy children.
+Many pregnant women who experience seizures have healthy children.
 However, some seizure types are more dangerous than others.
 If you have a seizure while pregnant, call your neurologist as soon as possible.
-Your medicine may need to be changed by him or her.
+Your medicine may need to be changed.
 Your obstetrician will most likely watch your baby more frequently if you had a seizure in the final few months of your pregnancy.

-What if I had a seizure While giving birth?
+What if I Have a Seizure While Giving Birth?

 Labor is not frequently accompanied by seizures.
 The majority of pregnant epileptic women birth their babies without incidence of seizure.